University of Hertfordshire: Reputation

 The university's School of Pharmacy has been awarded full Royal Pharmaceutical Society of Great Britain accreditation.
 The University of Hertfordshire is recognised as one of the top twenty universities in the world to study animation.

 According to Destination of Leavers from Higher Education 2012–13 93.2 per cent of its full-time, first degree UK graduates are in work or further study within six months of graduating.
 Four of the university's schools achieved scores of 98 per cent: physics; astronomy and mathematics; health and social work; law and education.
 The survey, conducted by the UK's Higher Education Statistics Agency (HESA), revealed in its UK Performance Indicators for Employment 2013/14 that the University of Hertfordshire has climbed 30 places in the past year and is now ranked 35th out of 152 universities in the UK.

 In September 2015, the Complete University Guide showed that the university has the lowest recorded 'student-relevant' crimes in the East of England.
 It is the fourth year the university has had the lowest rate of recorded crime in the East of England.
 For university's commitment to gender equality, it was regranted Athena Swan's Bronze institutional status.

 The University of Hertfordshire won the Guardian University Award for Student Experience in 2015.

 Rankings

-University of Hertfordshire ranks 601–800 among world universities in Times Higher Education World University Rankings in 2019.
+University of Hertfordshire ranked 601–800 among world universities in Times Higher Education World University Rankings in 2019.
 It comes under the ranking of 101-150 under Young University Rankings 2018.
 In subject specific rankings, it has an overall world ranking between 301 and 400 in Arts and Humanities in 2019.
 It had a subject specific world ranking between 150 and 200 in European Teaching in 2018.

-The Complete University Guide ranked UH courses in Food Science, Social Work, Optometry Ophthalmology & Orthoptics and Medical Technology as the top 20 in the UK in 2019.
+The 2029 Complete University Guide ranked UH courses in Food Science, Social Work, Optometry Ophthalmology & Orthoptics and Medical Technology as the top 20 in the UK.

 In the THE 100 Under 50 universities 2015, a global ranking of the top 100 world universities under 50 years old, University of Hertfordshire was placed 71st.